“TIRGAN” KELOID STAGING SYSTEM:

 Staging systems have been used in management of cancer patients.
-It is common sense that a patient with very small, stage one breast cancer will have a different outcome from patients with metastatic, stage four breast cancer.
-Dr. Tirgan, in devising the Keloid Staging System has followed the same methodology that has been utilized in staging cancers.
+It is quite logical to think that a patient with very small, stage one breast cancer will have a different outcome compared to patients with metastatic, stage four breast cancer.
+Dr. Tirgan, in devising the Keloid Staging System followed the same methodology that has been utilized in staging cancers.
 TNM cancer staging system has been used for several decades and allows proper stage grouping of cancer patients.
 A great majority of cancer treatments, clinical trials, and standard treatments are guided by the TNM staging of the cancer.
 Conduct of oncology clinical trials and interpretation of the trial results are completely dependent on the TNM staging system.

 To assess keloid patients properly, we clearly need a staging system that can allow us to describe the severity of the keloid disorder based on the size, location and/or extent of the keloidal lesions.
-The staging system will allow us to better understand the natural history of this disorder.
+The keloid staging system devised by Dr. Tirgan will allow for better understand of the natural history of this disorder.
 It will also enable us to compare future keloid study results among various patients' groups.
 Other prognostic factors are history of surgery or radiation therapy.
 Furthermore, there might exist other factors that are currently unknown to us.
 It is quite conceivable that proper management of keloid patients could be guided by such a staging system.
 Dr. Tirgan's staging system for keloid disorder is a method that can stratify for such preexisting inherent risks of recurrence, such as response to prior treatments, positive family history, age, gender, race, and so forth.